Submit support requests and browse self-service resources.

 The implementation specific requirements are the way in which you meet functional or nonfunctional requirements for a particular API implementation.
 There is a big difference between an API and an API implementation.
 In fact a single API could have lots of implementations.

 Even more important than the idea of implementation specific requirements (which I’ll abbreviate as ISRs from now) is the question:

 Does the API address functional requirements?
 Or are the functional requirements really addressed by the system that exposes the API?

-It’s one thing if you happen to be Facebook or Twitter and have a platform that was built with exposing an API in mind — or or it was built with an API-first mindset.
+It’s one thing if you happen to be Facebook or Twitter and have a platform that was built with exposing an API in mind — or if it was built with an API-first mindset.
 But in most enterprises that won’t be the case.

 You will have a whole bunch of different enterprise applications, all of which deliver some valuable capabilities.
 But what you need to do is deliver real business value to your partners and customers by delivering an API that uses functionality from many of these applications.

 In this case, most of your functional requirements will be met by the applications themselves with your service or API platform tweaking a few things in the process of delivering the API.

 What you need to focus on is how you can ensure that your API will meet its functional and implementation specific requirements.

 In many cases your API platform will be responsible for creating the various different implementations.
 In this case, you need to ensure that your API platform can enforce security and QoS policies.
 But it also needs to take multiple backed services of different types and create a consistent API interface that it can expose as SOAP, REST/XML, REST/JSON, WebSockets, AMQP — and whatever the industry will throw at you next.